-Assets are depreciated from the date of acquisition or, in respect of internally constructed assets, from the time an asset is completed and commissioned ready for use.
+Assets are depreciated from the date of acquisition or when an asset is ready for use.

-Land and road formation are not depreciated as they have an indefinite useful life.
-Depreciation on all other property, plant and equipment assets is calculated on a straight-line basis.
+Land, work in progress, road formations and formation work associated with the construction of levee banks are not depreciated.

+Depreciation, where applicable, is calculated on a straight-line basis such that the cost of the asset less its residual value is recognised progressively over its estimated useful life to Council.
 Management believe that the straight-line basis appropriately reflects the pattern of consumption of all Council assets.